alabou/NMOS-MatroxOnly/NMOS With USB.md

 Connection Management using IS-05 proceeds in exactly the same manner as for any other transports, using the USB specific transport parameters defined in [USB Sender transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/sender_transport_params_usb.json) and [USB Receiver transport parameters](https://github.com/alabou/NMOS-MatroxOnly/blob/main/schemas/receiver_transport_params_usb.json).
 The `source_ip` and `source_port` transport parameters MUST be present in the IS-05 active, staged and constraints endpoints of a USB Sender.
 The `source_ip`, `source_port` and `interface_ip` transport parameters MUST be present in the IS-05 active, staged and constraints endpoints of a USB Receiver.

 Redundancy MUST be implemented using MPTCP.
-At most two sets of transport parameters MUST be specified for Senders and Receivers supporting redundancy with the `urn:x-nmos:transport:usb` transport.
+At most two sets of transport parameters MUST be specified for Senders and Receivers supporting redundancy with the `urn:x-matrox:transport:usb` transport.
 The transport parameters of the first leg are provided as entry 0 of the transport parameters array while those of the second leg are provided as entry 1.

 For security reasons, USB streams are usually encrypted using the IPMX [TR-10-5][] Privacy Encryption Protocol and additional `ext_privacy` extended transport parameters are present at the IS-05 active, staged and constraints endpoints of USB Senders and USB Receivers.
 See "NMOS With Privacy Encryption" for more details.